ecoacoustics/website/content/resources/registry/publishing/_index.md

 Zenodo is an open-source project for generating DOIs that integrates well with GitHub.
 We recommend using Zenodo for generating a permanent DOI (Digital Object Identifier) for your recognizer.
 A DOI provides a unique and persistent identifier for your work, enabling others to cite it in their publications.
-Obtaining a DOI through Zenodo enhances the discoverability and visibility of yopur recognizer contributing to the impact and recoginition of your work within the scientific community.
+Obtaining a DOI through Zenodo enhances the discoverability and visibility of your recognizer contributing to the impact and recognition of your work within the scientific community.

 ## How to publish your recognizer